innoave/surrealdb-migrate/README.md

 Each migration script is executed in one database transaction.
 This should prevent situations where a failing migration script causes an inconsistent state of the database.

-If a migration script fails and leaves the database in an inconsistent state it is up to the user to revert the failed migration manually or by applying a down-script.
+If a migration script fails and leaves the database in an inconsistent state, it is up to the user to revert the failed migration manually or by applying a down-script.

 ### Tracking the status of migrations